 Predictably, this submission to political accountability turns out to be grossly misguided.
 Captain America sees through the red-tape and concludes that only the individuals should be able to make decisions about how to exercise power.
 Our Randian Avatar is the true bearer of truth and justice, unbound by the distortions of politics and guided only by his own moral compass and super-human physical prowess.
 He is truly the übermensch in this epic.

 Later in the film, Captain America teams up with the Winter Soldier.
 A former soviet soldier who did terrible evils under the regime because he was, literally, brainwashed.
 Here we see the ideology of communism was not a mere confusion, but a totalitarian manipulation of consciousness itself.
-There is also a hint of a close relationship between the fascist Hydra organisation and the functioning of the USSR itself, a staple of the narrative used by the right-wing in Europe.
+There is also a hint of a close relationship between the fascist Hydra organisation and the functioning of the USSR itself, a staple of the narrative used by the liberal and conservative centrists in Europe, and one promulgated by Radio Free Europe (the CIA).

 The Winter Soldier, is liberated (at least temporarily) from his conditioning in order that he can team up with Captain America to make things right again, after defeating the misguided Tony Stark.
 The humorous parallel between the Winter Soldier and Russia is striking.
 Briefly a great ally to Captain America, at the end of the film it is agreed that the Winter Soldier needs to be “put on ice” because he can’t even trust himself not to revert to his former evil ways.